tyrelh/personal-site/src/components/articles/sff-pc-part-1.md

 ![Wide picture showing my desk.
 Can see how large the 43" TV looks beside the small PC.](./sff-pc-part-1-2.jpg)

-This is my first AMD PC and my first SFF build.
+This is my first AMD PC and my first small form factor build.
 I downsized from a giant NZXT S340 case which my previous GTX 1080 / i5 6600k build from 2016 lived in.

 ![Side of the PC with the glass panel on showing the components lit up.](./sff-pc-part-1-4.jpg)